-In the US, one of the most characteristic summer fabrics is definitely Seersucker.
-Used for slacks, jackets and suits, it not only comes in the original color of blue and white, but also in a range of other colors.
-Today, I want to share about this summer classic to make sure you know what to look for the next time you are in the market for a summer suit.
+In the US, one of the most characteristic summer fabrics is Seersucker.
+Used for slacks, jackets, shorts and suits, it not only comes in the original color of blue and white but also in a range of other colors.
+This guide is all about seersucker so you will know exactly what to look for the next time you are in the market for a summer suit.

 What Exactly Is Seersucker?

 Today, seersucker is considered to be a puckered, striped, lightweight cotton fabric.
 The most widespread version is striped in blue and white, although there are many other color combinations.